 Lockdown is easing and parts of the nation are emerging from weeks of isolation.
-We’re not out of the woods yet, but a vision of normal life is visible on the horizon.
+We’re not out of the woods yet, but a vision of normal life and a healthier future is visible on the horizon.

 However, things will be different after lockdown.
 People will still seek out time with friends and family, perhaps even more so; they will still work, but some will seldom return to the office; and they will still work out, but how they do so will have been changed forever by this experience.

 Coronavirus has reminded us how important staying fit and healthy is to happiness and getting the most out of life – and not just physical fitness, but mental wellbeing too.